Krylov's State Complexity and Information Geometry in Qubit Dynamics: Final Remarks

+Before presenting our concluding paragraph, we highlight an additional avenue for future work.
+Building on the consistency behavior observed for our proposed IG complexity measure in Ref. \cite{emma25}, an important next step is to establish a rigorous mathematical proof that this measure is basis-independent.
+At present, our support for this property is purely empirical and limited to a narrow class of cases, namely quantum-mechanical evolutions governed by stationary Hamiltonians.
+We also plan to explore alternative notions of complexity defined through intrinsically rotation-invariant quantities, such as the areas of surface regions characterized by solid angles.
+Preliminary observations in this direction are outlined in Appendix C.

 Notwithstanding its constraints, we assert that our research signifies a considerable endeavor to forge a link between Krylov's state complexity and our quantum IG measure of complexity.
 Specifically, it seeks to geometrically interpret Krylov's state complexity by investigating the relationships among the notions of \emph{length} (i.e., a metric of the distance a state has traversed), \emph{spread} (i.e., a metric of the number of independent directions occupied by the state), and \emph{volume} (i.e., a metric of the extent of the multi-dimensional region explored).
+Overall, these findings underscore that no single scalar quantity can fully capture quantum complexity; rather, a synthesis of complementary geometric and dynamical perspectives is essential to describe the full richness of quantum evolution.